Push to deploy using Git

 A few years ago I switched to Git for source control.

-Although I use C# and .Net for my day job, my employers use Git in preference to TFS and as I become familiar with it I'm agreeing more and more with that decision - I now use BitBucket for my own code (including this site) using Git.
+Although I use C# and .Net for my day job, my employers use Git in preference to TFS and once I become familiar with it I agreed more and more with that decision.

-This site is created automatically from markdown-style content files, so changing the site is all done in the file system on my local Macbook Air.
+This site is created automatically from markdown-style content files, so changing the site is all done in the file system on my local Macbook Air or Surface Pro.
 I make changes locally and push them to the server (for TFS mavens, this is like checking in).
-Using push to deploy those changes can also make their way live automatically - when I reach the point where I'm ready, I push to the repository on my web server instead of BitBucket and a git 'hook' automatically copies the result into place and bumps the server.
+Using push to deploy those changes can also make their way live automatically - when I reach the point where I’m ready, I push to the repository on my web server instead of the origin on GitHub and a git ‘hook’ automatically copies the result into place and bumps the server.

 The way it works sounds lengthy, but is actually quite straightforward.